Turkish Citizenship by Investment: The Ultimate Guide

 Why Turkey?

-The fact that only back in 2016, there was an attempted coup d’état that took place in Turkey underlines the fact that this a country where things can change at very short notice.
+The fact that only back in 2016, there was an attempted coup d’état is testament enough that things can change at very short notice.

-If you are going to invest in Turkey and apply for a passport, it’s wise to monitor the political and socio-economic developments there carefully.
+If you’re going to invest in Turkey and apply for a passport, it’s wise to monitor the political and socioeconomic developments there carefully.
 Or better still, let the Nomad Capitalist team of country-specific advisors help you.

-Turkish CBI is one the easiest ways to secure a second passport, with relatively easy conditions attached to obtaining citizenship by investment.
-Since January 2017, you can basically buy your way to Turkish citizenship.
+The Turkish CBI is one of the easiest ways to secure a second passport, with relatively straightforward conditions attached to obtaining citizenship by investment.

 The legal foundation of its CBI program is based on its Citizenship Law, Act No. 5901, Regulation 2016/9601, which was passed and signed into law by Turkey’s Council of Ministers.

-Turkish citizenship can be passed to your children.
+- Pass it on: Turkish citizenship can be passed on to your children

-Access to 125+ countries, including Japan and almost all of Latin America.
+- Visa-free travel: Access to 125+ countries, including Japan and almost all of Latin America

-Get access to live and work in the USA and UK as a Turkish citizen.
+- Fast route to the US and UK: Get access to live and work in the US and UK as a Turkish citizen

-Apply and receive your citizenship in eight to nine months.
+- Get a passport quickly: Apply and receive your citizenship in eight to nine months

-You and all of your dependants under 18 years of age will get citizenship.
+- Bring the family: You and all of your dependents under 18 years of age will get citizenship

-Pick from six routes to obtain your passport.
+- Investment options: Pick from various routes to obtain your passport.

 Three Routes to Obtain Turkish Citizenship by Investment